Maryland DUI Lawyer

 They will request you walk down a straight line (real or imaginary) the line.
 The police look for eight potential clues.
 This is a final test where the police tell you to keep one foot six inches parallel from the ground and to count out loud while they time you for thirty seconds.
 The one-leg stand test has four potential clues, which include swaying, dropping your raised foot, raising arms for balance, and hopping.
 These latter two tests are referred to as “divided attention” tests that will supposedly give an officer reason to believe the driver who fails these tests is impaired by alcohol.
 Anything can be seen as a sign of impairment: talking much, not talking at all, or failing a field sobriety test for some reason.
 However, the less evidence you give to the police officer who pulled you over, the better.
 If you are nervous, try to be careful and watch what you are saying.

 Those who have been charged with DUI or driving under the influence of drugs or illegal substances should consult with Maryland DUI lawyers as soon as possible.
 If you are pulled over for suspected DUI and made to take an SFST, the problems can be compounded if you are found to also have a fake ID or have been imbibing while underage.
-Don’t hesitate to contact an attorney to get the best possible outcome in this difficult situation.
-Experienced Maryland DUI lawyer can develop a strategy that will work best for your case, and help you prepare for court.
+Don’t hesitate to contact a DUI/DWI attorney to get the best possible outcome in this difficult situation.
+Experienced DUI lawyer in Maryland can develop a strategy that will work best for your case, and help you prepare for court.

 Drunk Driving and Breathalyzer Testing